 A New Conversation

-However, Ithink there is always room for more conversation about how we manage what is required of us each day, both physically and mentally, whatever our positions within the greater field of education may be.
-We bring our own knowledge, experiences, thoughts and behaviours to our individual understanding of what it means to be an educator.
-Each of these elements of self, influence how we work and how we view our work.
+However, I think there is always room for more conversation about how we manage what is required of us each day, both physically and mentally, whatever our positions within the greater field of education may be.
+We bring our own knowledge, experiences, thoughts, and behaviours to our individual understanding of what it means to be an educator.
+Each of these elements of self, influences how we work and how we view our work.